“You must gain control over your money or the lack of it will forever control you.” – Dave Ramsey

 It may be difficult to come to accept the financial situation you are in…

 The first step is to give yourself compassion and understanding (more mindfulness principles) with whatever position you are in.
 Being judgmental towards oneself will not help the situation improve.
-Remembering to give oneself compassion is a great first step in gaining acceptance towards one’s situation.
+Remembering to give oneself compassion is a great first step in gaining acceptance of one’s situation.

 It can also be helpful to be grateful for having the ability to garner pay and make money.
-Even if one is in debt and is in a bad financial situation, gratitude can be found in the fact that this can change with making smart budgeting decisions and having a healthy relationship with money.
+Even if one is in debt and is in a bad financial situation, gratitude can be found in the fact that this can change by making smart budgeting decisions and having a healthy relationship with money.